 Hi, I’m Eleni!
 I’m a Youth Mentor as well as a part-time secondary school teacher for the St Catherines British School (Athens, Greece).

 I’m a lifelong learner.
 World citizen of Greek descent.
 Lover of sushi, sun and making things fun.

 A human being who teaches human beings.

-I’ve combined my Cambridge training on how to create an effective educational program with my passion for meaningful education to create educational well-being programs for my in-school students and my one-to-one online clients.
+I combined my training on how to create an effective educational program with my passion for well-being education to create educational well-being programs.

 In my mentoring practice, I work with parents who care about helping to bridge the gap between the exam-driven pressures of mainstream education, and the well-being work/life skills that youths need to thrive in the modern world.